Parking infringements are issued to drivers who do not adhere to the City’s Parking Local Law.

 What happens if my appeal is unsuccessful?

-We will send you a letter outlining your remaining options.
+We will notify you by written correspondence outlining your remaining options

 Can I set up a payment plan to pay my infringement?

 The City of Stirling does not offer payment plans for parking infringements.
 However, if you’re experiencing financial hardship you may be granted additional time to pay.

 To request a payment extension, please submit your request in writing to the City before your infringement due date to firstname.lastname@example.org.

 I’m not satisfied with the outcome of my appeal, can I take the matter to court?

 Yes.
 If you’re not satisfied with the outcome of your appeal and wish to take the matter to court, please complete the below form: